elilambnz/react-py/website/docs/introduction/usage.md

 ## `PythonProvider` Provider

 First, wrap your app in a `PythonProvider` component.
+For props, see the [API reference docs](../introduction/api-reference).

 ```tsx
 import { PythonProvider } from 'react-py'